You are using an ad blocker...

 Subsequently, the strategy is determined based on this analysis.

-The English version uses the term SWOT which is also often used in the Netherlands and it comprises the four elements: Strengths, Weaknesses, Opportunities & Threats.
+The English version uses the term SWOT which is also often used and it comprises the four elements: Strengths, Weaknesses, Opportunities & Threats.

 However, this term does not cover quite cover the meaning of the term as the objective is to formulate a strategy for the future and not just an analysis of the current state of affairs.